car251290/React--advices-Frases/README.md

 I learn how to build a simple Web and display it in React.js the code is simple and I get a response for the API where in this case is a weather API, in the process I am using the knowledge in React.

+# React documentation
+Try React
+React has been designed from the start for gradual adoption, and you can use as little or as much React as you need.
+Whether you want to get a taste of React, add some interactivity to a simple HTML page, or start a complex React-powered app, the links in this section will help you get started.

 ## Available Scripts